egnha/AoC-2020/FiveThemes.md

 (-1) + (-1) + (-z) + 1 + z + (z - 1) = z - 2
 ```

-In fact, whether the lattice is regular or skewed is irrelevant, because we only want to *tally* the times a grid point is reached by a path.
-To this end, only the *linear independence* of `1` and `z` over the real numbers matters.
-We might as well choose `z = √-1`.
+In fact, whether the lattice is regular or skewed is immaterial, because we only care about *tallying* the number of times a grid point is reached by a path.
+Consequently, the *linear independence* of `1` and `z` (over the integers) is the only thing that matters here.
+We might as well set `z` to `√-1` instead of `exp(√-1⋅π/3)`.
 (From a planar perspective, the hexagonal grid becomes skewed.)

 ```python